TopoInVis-Workshop/2024/_pages/program.md

   </tr>
 </table>

-**Visualising Symmetry with Topology**
+**Title: Visualising Symmetry with Topology**

 _Professor Vanessa Robins, Australian National University_

-Abstract: One of my ongoing research projects involves studying periodic spatial structures such as crystalline frameworks, triply periodic minimal surfaces (TPMS) and tiling patterns [1].
+<b>Abstract:</b> One of my ongoing research projects involves studying periodic spatial structures such as crystalline frameworks, triply periodic minimal surfaces (TPMS) and tiling patterns [1].
 Some time ago, colleagues working in soft condensed matter conjectured that a certain family of TPMS were ‘the most symmetric’ and that this is one reason for their predominance in nature [2].
 I posed this question to a 3-manifold topologist and within a few months he had devised a proof and found other examples with the same symmetry but knotted [3].
 Eventually, I learned the secret to their insight was a visualisation of quotient spaces associated to the crystallographic space groups [4].
 This talk will explain what these quotient spaces are, what they lack and how they might help us to understand and design periodic spatial structures.

 <p>[1] EPINET: Euclidean Patterns In Non-Euclidean Tilings, <a href="https://epinet.anu.edu.au">https://epinet.anu.edu.au</a>, (2006--2023)<br />
 [2] Stephen Hyde, Gerd Schroeder-Turk (et al) EPJB (2003) <br />